N3pomuceno/intro_streamlit/README.md

 ## Final points

 * The streamlit version will be shown inside the interactive app (maybe not my smartest idea);
-* The example files will be in the directory called 'files';
+* The example files for the apps will be in the directory called 'files';
 * This is a working in progress repository, probably I'll be adding more cases through the weeks, and maybe when I get satisfied, I'll start moving to my Data Science projects.

 ---